cloudcake/laravel-sanity/docs/README.md

 Add `Sanity\SanityServiceProvider::class` to the `providers` array in `config/app.php`.

-### Event service provider

-For event subscribing, add `Sanity\SanityEventServiceProvider::class` to the `providers` array in `config/app.php`.

 ## Publish configuration

 `php artisan vendor:publish --provider="Sanity\SanityServiceProvider" --tag="config"`

-This will publish `sanity.php` to your `config/` path and a `phpcs.xml` config for PHPCS in your base application path.
+This will publish `sanity.php` to your `config/` path and a `phpcs.xml` config in your base app path.

 ## Install Sanity's Routes

-Generally packages would load their routes automatically, however Sanity allows you to customise your routes in your `config/sanity.php` config and protected them with groupings.
+Generally packages would load their routes automatically, however Sanity allows you to customise your routes in your `config/sanity.php` config and wrap them in groups if you like.

 Open up your routes file (default: `routes/web.php`) and add:
 `\Sanity\Factory::routes();`